tfkfan/vertx-websocket-gateway/README.md

 Recipient is UUID ws session indentifier printed in server console when new client is connected

+## Metrics

+Prometheus metrics are enabled by default and available at /prometheus endpoint JSON-encoded metrics are available at /metrics

 ## Requirements

 ### Kafka topic retention